Dr. Samuel Vaughn Jump House

 Dr. Samuel Vaughn Jump House is a historic home located at Perry Township, Delaware County, Indiana.
 It was built in 1848, and is a two-story, rectangular, Greek Revival style frame dwelling.
 It has a low hipped roof, small porch, and one-story wing.

+The house was named for its most notable resident, Dr. Samuel Vaughn Jump, the first resident physician in Delaware County.
+Dr. Jump attended Ohio Medical College in Cincinnati before opening his own practice in New Burlington in 1848.
+He was elected the first president of the Delaware-Blackford County Medical Society and served as a representative to the Medical Society of Indiana.
+Dr. Jump was also active in politics; he was elected to the Indiana General Assembly in 1869 and later served as Postmaster of New Burlington.

 It was added to the National Register of Historic Places in 1982.